stumpfjd/Object_Annotation_Tool/README.md

    - Choose a class, then click-drag to create bounding boxes.
 Use `Shift` to resize or adjust as needed.

 3. **Export Dataset**:
-   - Save annotated data directly in YOLOv5 format with generated YAML configurations for model training.
+   - Save annotated data directly in a popular model format with generated YAML configurations for model training.

 ---